Devblog artikkel om Agder, nr. 10

 We Have to Cooperate to Find a Way Forward

-At the same time, we have to distinguish between the situation in Norway, and countries in Western Europe, on the one hand, and developing and transition countries, on the other hand.
-In several of the latter countries, life will likely not return to a normal situation, with a possible dramatic increase in poverty, and the implications that follows from this.
-Economic development in many countries will slow down, and maybe even grind to a halt, and it will be more difficult to achieve the Sustainable Development Goals (SDGs).
+At the same time we have to distinguish between the situation in Norway, and countries in the Western Hemisphere, on the one hand, and developing and transition countries, on the other hand.
+In several of the latter countries life will not return to a normal situation, with a possible dramatic increase in poverty, and the implications that follows from this.
+Economic development in many countries will slow down, and maybe even grind to a halt, and it will be more difficult to achieve the Sustainable Development Goals (SDG).

 There have been some decidedly positive, if largely unexpected, effects of the pandemic that deserve to be mentioned.
 These are largely found in the areas of environmental protection and health.
 Among them are benefits as regards biodiversity protection and decrease in air pollution and carbon dioxide emission.

 As a social scientist I am specifically concerned with relations between people, and between citizens and the state.
-What does the pandemic do to the glue that holds complex societies together, for example, attitudes, morale, social values, and, not the least, the fundamental trust to family members, to friends, to colleagues, and to the state?
+What does the pandemic do to the glue that holds complex societies together, including attitudes, morale, social values, and, not the least, fundamental trust to family members, to friends, to colleagues, and to the state?

 All of the above notwithstanding, what will happen is largely unknown.
 We, the citizens, are passive, we are waiting.
 For what?
 This is not clear, maybe for "someone" to take an initiative?
 Who or what this "someone" is, is not clear.
 Is it the state, the county, or the communes?
 The private sector will maybe take own initiatives.
 This passive stance in civil society, and largely also in the public sector, is of course the wrong way to address the situation.
 We can all contribute to what should happen, both on the short and the longer term.